 From Last Bible, we have Minotaur, who is effectively the third boss in the game, the Zodia/Mephist Boss Rush, and the fight with Vaerial before you get to Terra.

 The original Etrian Odyssey had Iwaoplen, the boss of the fourth stratum.
 While it's hard enough on its own (unless you have Immunize, your strategy is hoping that it doesn't use a certain attack, regardless of your level), the challenge comes from the requirements of permanently killing it.
-In order to do that, you need to take out every F.O.E.note F.O.E.s are essentially minibosses. on the floor.
-To make matters worse, the floor is simply flooded with them, and if you take too long to kill all of them, they just respawn.
+In order to do that, you need to take out every F.O.E.note F.O.E.s are essentially minibosses. on the floor, which is simply flooded with them, and if you take too long to kill all of them, they just respawn.
 While you can kill Iwaoplen without clearing the floor of F.O.E.s, all it does it has the bird respawn and act like you didn't even fight it.

 Etrian Odyssey II made the first game look easy by taking out all of the cheap moves you'd use to actually survive well.
 Even the fact that some bosses cause mass confusion is nothing compared to the terror of Colossus.
 It was a hard enough fight as is due to massive damage output, resistance to every element, Massive Damage magic counterattacks, and the occasional defense debuff, but those poor people trying to use Buff-centric parties had no idea that having buffs active triggered Mad Rush, That One Attack that does about 40-80% of a max-level character's HP (depending on class) and simultaneously will multi-bind your party, likely preventing your healer from even being able to do anything...